-Smooth surface of basal implants do not allow bacterial colonization and eliminates the risk of peri-implantitis almost completely
+The smooth surface of basal implants does not allow bacterial colonization and eliminates the risk of peri-implantitis almost completely.

-The Basal implant system surgery has been used in dentistry for over 25 years.
-Because there is very little pain involved with the flapless procedures, more patients accept dental implants more easily.
+The Basal Implant System surgery has been used in dentistry for over 25 years.
+Because of the very little pain involved in flapless procedures, most patients accept dental implants more easily.

-Basal implants are primary designed for immediate loading.
-72 hours straight after the implants have been inserted our patients get their bridges loaded over the implants.
-There is no need to wait through a long recovery time with help of our dental technician your new full set of teeth will be fixed in place within 3-5 business days.
+Basal implants are primarily designed for immediate loading.
+72 hours straight after the implants have been inserted, our patients get their bridges loaded over the implants.
+There is no need to wait through a long recovery.
+With the help of our dental technicians, your new full set of teeth will be fixed in place within 3-5 business days.

-There is not need any more for long and painful procedures for bone augmentation - sinus lift, bone graft.
-Basal implants utilize not only bone height but also the bone width.
-That's why it is possible to treat cases where traditional systems advices preliminary bone augmentation procedures.
+There is no need any more to go through long and painful procedures for bone augmentation - sinus lift and bone graft.
+Basal implants utilize not only the bone height but also the the bone width.
+That's why it is possible to treat cases where traditional systems recommend preliminary bone augmentation.
 Even diabetic patients, smokers and patients with severe gum disease CAN be treated with equal success.

-Conventional dental implants are usually contra-indicated for use in patients with diabetes.
-The main reason is because diabetes is connected with co-morbidities, including high liability to infections, impaired wound healing, gingivitis, periodontitis and other related gum diseases and disorders.
-However basal implants give very good results in controlled diabetic patients, simply because their smooth surface reduced the probability of sustaining development of bacteria infection on their surface.
-Even more, the area that bear the load (basal cortical bone) is far away from the areas of crestal alveolar bone where bacteria attempt to invade (in the case of conventional or crestal implants /called also by the name of bone where they are anchored/).
+Conventional dental implants are usually contra-indicated for use with diabetic patients.
+The main reason is that diabetes is associated with co-morbidities, including high susceptibility to infections, impaired wound healing, gingivitis, periodontitis and other related gum diseases and disorders.
+However, basal implants give very good results in controlled diabetic patients, simply because their smooth surface reduces the probability of sustained development of bacterial infection on their surface.
+What is more, the load-bearing area (basal cortical bone) is far-off from the areas of crestal alveolar bone where bacteria attempt to invade (in the case of conventional or crestal implants, also called bone, where they are anchored).

-Patients Smokers Implants load bearing area is far away from the area affected generally by smoking
+Implants load-bearing area is far-off from the area generally affected by smoking

-Smoking is well known negative factor in implant restorations, because it cuts the blood flow to the oral tissue.
-This slows the healing process and leads to higher risk of gingivitis and gingival recession, in turn which leads to peri-implantitis.
-In smokers, the osseo-integration may be compromised, leading to the failure of the entire restoration.
-In case of basal implants and immediate loading the load bearing areas are far away from the areas affected by smoking.
-The early stage loaded bridges also protect the gums from direct exposure of the smoke.
+Smoking is a well-known negative factor in implant restorations because it stops the blood flow to the oral tissue.
+This slows the healing process and leads to a higher risk of gingivitis and gingival recession which in turn leads to peri-implantitis.
+With smokers, the osseo-integration may be compromised, leading to the failure of the entire restoration.
+In the case of basal implants and immediate loading, the load-bearing areas are far-off from the ones affected by smoking.
+The early-stage loaded bridges also protect the gums from direct exposure to the smoke.

-However, you have to keep in mind that smoking has very cancerogenic effect to the surgical area.
-We strongly discourage smoking during the healing phase, at least the first 3 days after the surgery.
+However, please keep in mind that smoking has a very cancerogenic effect on the surgical area.
+We strongly discourage smoking during the healing phase, at least for the first 3 days after surgery.

 Patients with Severe Gum Disease (Periodontitis)